|Inverness Skating & Ice Dance Club | sitemap | log in|

 Learning to skate

-The club offers group tuition by our club professional, Ms Amanda Clinton, assisted by coach Caroline Allan.
+The club offers group tuition by our club professional, coach Caroline Allan.

 Experienced skaters are encouraged to welcome and assist beginners as they find their feet.